 Step #1 : We are baking these burgers and making them oil free.
 Preheat the oven 400 and line a baking sheet with parchment paper or a silicone sheet.

 Step #2: Make a flax egg to help bind the burgers.
 Super simple!
-Mix together 1 tbsp of ground flaxseed and 3 tbsp of water.
+Mix together 1 tablespoon of ground flaxseed and 3 tablespoon of water.
 In about 15 minutes the ground flaxseed will start to become a gel.

 Step #3: You have two options, you can either use a fork or food processor to mash the beans.
 I use a food processor.
 Drain the can of chickpeas and add to the food processor.
 Add in the old fashioned oats and blend together for about 30-60 seconds.
 You want it to form into dough mixture.
 Add to a bowl and set aside.

 If you are using a fork, mash the beans and mix in the oats together in a bowl.
 Set a side